gupta6/User-Detail/README.md

 #User Detail Application

+For login the application

-Login:- For login use any id in https://jsonplaceholder.typicode.com/users Password:- Any Strong Passwordus
+Login:- Any id in https://jsonplaceholder.typicode.com/users Password:- Any Strong Password